Making It Know

 Thank you for subscribing.

 One of the core steps for getting your website and online presence up and running is setting up your domain name.
 Think of a domain as your website's home address on the internet.
-The domain name is a unique web address that helps people find your website online.
+The domain name is a unique address that helps people find your website.

-The two main pieces of the domain you can choose are the domain name or second-level domain (like “squarespace” in squarespace.com) and the extension or top-level domain (TLD), like .com, .org, or .net.
+The two main pieces of a domain are the domain name or second-level domain (like “squarespace” in squarespace.com) and the extension or top-level domain (TLD), like .com, .org, or .net.
 Web pages on your site live under subdomains, like “domains” in domains.squarespace.com.

 Read on for everything you need to know about what makes up a domain name, how to secure yours, and how to manage yours once you have it.